kammitama5/kammitama5.github.io/_posts/2018-9-28-Friday-September-28th.md

   summer of code.
 I got to talk to him about Hyperloglog (his library), since I was reading up on it after watching Gabe's talk on folds.
 - I also met Bartosz and met up again with Matthias and Ron and Ranjit and everyone.
+- I met Yaron Minsky.
+He was very nice and told us a bit about who they hire at Jane Street now compared to years ago (in terms of the background), and what he's been working on these days.
 - I met David from Galois, who worked with Dan on Little Typer (we also went to that book release party) .
 I met David via email because I was planning on attending the Galois workshop in UMass, but had to dog-sit last minute and didn't end up going (I totally would have gone for the day!
 It was a Haskell